 What are some considerations for taxpayers in their estate planning?

 Married couples should first consider what the expected value of their estate will be over the lifetime and if they expect their estate to be subject to estate taxes.

-Taxpayers should also be aware that currently, the $11.8 million exemption amount is set to expire in 2026.
+Taxpayers should also be aware that currently, the $11.18 million exemption amount is set to expire in 2026.
 There has been concern that there could be adverse effects to an estate who gave gifts in years when this exemption was in place, but the taxpayer passes away after the expiration date and the exemption amount drops.
-The IRS has consequently included a rule stating that an estate will essentially be allowed to determine its tax based on the $11.8 million exemption amount, rather than the exemption in place at the time of death.
+The IRS has consequently included a rule stating that an estate will essentially be allowed to determine its tax based on the $11.18 million exemption amount, rather than the exemption in place at the time of death in most cases.

 It’s important to work with a trusted advisor on developing your estate plan.
-The Anders Family Wealth and Estate Planning Services Group can help ensure you and your family are preparing for the future.
-Contact an Anders advisor to learn more.All Insights
+Anders has Family Wealth and Estate Planning advisors that can help ensure you and your family are preparing for the future.
+Contact an Anders advisor below to learn more.All Insights